karllark/dust_extinction/README.rst

 Astronomical dust extinction curves implemented in the astropy.modeling framework.

-A potential astropy affiliated package.
+dust_extinction is an potentially affiliated package of `AstroPy`_.

 In Development!
 ---------------